 But he did.

-He glanced toward Landre and Mari by their tent, whispering softly while Von strode away with purpose.
+He glanced toward Landre and Mari by their tent, whispering softly to each other.
 Each moment felt weighted with choices yet to come.

 Whatever comes next, I cannot let myself be caught unprepared.